SSSD/sssd.io/src/troubleshooting/basics.rst

 Troubleshooting Identity Information
 ************************************

-Before diving into the SSSD logs and config files it is very beneficial to know what the `SSSD request flow <https://jhrozek.wordpress.com/2015/03/11/anatomy-of-sssd-user-lookup/>`_ looks like.
-For even more in-depth information on SSSD's architecture, refer to `Pavel Brezina's thesis <https://is.muni.cz/th/359290/fi_m/thesis.pdf>`_.
+Before diving into the SSSD logs and config files it is very beneficial to know what the :doc:`../contrib/architecture` looks like.
 Please note the examples of the ``DEBUG`` messages are subject to change in future SSSD versions.

 General tips
 ============